 - Hold group meetings only in the group study rooms.
 The tables in the open areas in the IBIC are not to be used for group meetings.
-We enforce quiet in quiet areas; please do your talking elsewhere so it does not disturb others. - To protect our materials and computers, please eat food outside of the IBIC, and do not bring drinks inside unless they are in a permanent cup with a sturdy snap-on lid.
-Drinks in cans and paper cups can be left on the shelves by the entrance and picked up when you leave. - We have a limited number of carrels and workstations; leaving belongings or programs open on computers to "hold" a seat is not permitted.
+Quiet is enforced in quiet areas; students are requested to do their talking elsewhere so it does not disturb others. - To protect IBIC materials and computers, no food is allowed in the IBIC.
+Drinks are permitted but students are encouraged to use a permanent cup with a sturdy snap-on lid.
+Drinks in cans and paper cups may be left on the shelves by the entrance and picked up upon leaving. - Leaving belongings or programs open on computers to "hold" a seat is not permitted because the IBIC has a limited number of carrels and workstations.
 IBIC routinely checks work stations and removes computer documents and belongings left for extended periods.